openlookeng/hetu-core/hetu-docs/en/admin/resource-groups.md

 Change the value of `resource-groups.config-file` to point to a JSON config file, which can be an absolute path, or a path relative to the openLooKeng data directory.

+### Additional Configuration

+In addition to above properties in `etc/resource-groups.properties`, below two properties can be configured, which gets used along with kill policy (details of same as part of killPolicy)

+`resource-groups.memory-margin-percent` (optional)- This is the allowed percentage of memory variation between two queries considered to be same.
+In this case queries does not get ordered based on memory usage instead they get ordered based on query execution progress provided query progress difference is more than configured.
+Default value is 10%.

+`resource-groups.query-progress-margin-percent`(optional)- This is the allowed percentage of query execution progress between two queries considered to be same.
+In this query does not get ordered based on query execution progress.
+Default value is 5%.

 ## Resource Group Properties